 I will use returns on stocks, bonds and the money market, from 1871 to 2004 to devise 91 separate draws of a worker's 44-year experiences in these markets.
-Earnings by age for a representative worker are taken from the "scaled medium earner" developed by the Social Security actuaries.
-This earner is meant to reflect the typical employment and earnings pattern with rising wages through age 51 and then falling off by 64.
+Earnings by age for a representative worker are taken from the "scaled medium earner" developed by the Social Security actuaries; this earner is meant to reflect the typical employment and earnings pattern with rising real wages through age 51 (when they are 337% higher than they were at age 21) and then falling off by 64 (when they are 28% lower than they were at age 51).
 In all of the simulations the worker is born in 1990, starts participating in the accounts in 2011, and retires in 2055 at age 65.
 The simulations hold the earnings path constant and only vary the rates of return experienced by this hypothetical worker.
 It is assumed that the worker places the full 4% of earnings, into a personal account, the maximum under the Bush plan.

-B. Assumptions on Assets and Rates of Return
+3.2.
+Assumptions on assets and rates of return

 These simulations require an appropriate series of historical returns and an assumed portfolio.
 The Social Security Trustees have assumed that future real returns for stocks will be 6.5% per annum, for government bonds 3%.
-This assumption appears close to long-term historical experience for the U. S., see Table I. For the years 1871-2004, the geometric average real return on U.S. stocks was 6.8%, for U.S. government bonds 2.6%.
-For the more recent subsample of 1950 to 2004, the returns were broadly similar, higher for stocks, lower for bonds.
+This assumption appears close to long-term historical experience for the U.S., see Table 1.5 For the years 1871-2004, the geometric average real return on U.S. stocks was 6.8%, for U.S. government bonds 2.6%.
+For the more recent subsample of 1950-2004, the returns were broadly similar, higher for stocks, lower for bonds.
 It might seem, then, that the Social Security actuaries were making reasonable assumptions about future returns.

 However, there are important reasons to doubt that the numbers can be trusted as a guide to the next century.
-We do not know that the successful twentieth century will be duplicated in the U.S. in the twenty-first century.
+We do not know that the successful 20th century will be duplicated in the U.S. in the 21st century.
 The U.S. has been a very successful country.
 It would be a mistake to assume that the U.S. will be so extraordinarily successful in the next century.
-In fact, the Social Security Trustees themselves forecast a considerable slowdown in GDP growth in the $21^{st}$ century compared to the experience of the $20^{th}$ century.
+In fact, the Social Security Trustees